 They frolicked through the length of this archway.

-Maria reaches triumphantly outward to both statues hands in this spot.
+Maria reaches triumphantly outward to both statues’ hands in this spot to finish the number.

 Hohensalzburg Castle in the distance.